-Fes to Marrakesh – to the desert and beyond
+Fes to Marrakesh – To the Sahara Desert and Beyond

 This trip started from Fès, Morocco’s second largest city, which is full of history and charm.
 Fès is listed as a world heritage site and has some amazing sites to see such as the world’s oldest university and its Medina, the world’s largest car free zone.